Tozex/Smart-Contract-Library/contracts/MultiSigWallet/Read me Multisig.md

 #### Function removeSigner()

-This function is called by confirmSignerChange(), it removes a signer from the MultiSigWallet.
+This function is called by confirmSignerChange(), it removes a signer from the MultiSigWallet when the required number of signatures is reached.

 #### Function clearSignerChangeConfirmations()

-This function called by confirmSignerChange() and requestSignerChange(), it clears the confirations for the signer change request.
+This function called by confirmSignerChange() and requestSignerChange(), it clears the confirmations for the signer change request.

 #### Function getNow()